 An important rule for a successful trek is successful acclimatization.
 Following the mantra, you will spend a second night in Namche but visit higher grounds to adapt our body.

-We suggest an hike early morning hike to the Everest View Hotel (3,880m) and enjoy a breathtaking 360 panorama of Everest, Taboche, Thamserku, Kongde Ri and Ama Dablam.
+We suggest a hike early morning hike to the Everest View Hotel (3,880m) and enjoy a breathtaking 360 panorama of Everest, Taboche, Thamserku, Kongde Ri and Ama Dablam.

 You will start on the frequented trail to EBC till the rest point at Kyangjuma.
 From Sansa, the trail branches off west hugging the mountains on your left.
 The tenacious climb to Mong la (3,990m) is rewarding with distant view of Ama Dablam to the east.